ilyak/vimol/README.md

 # Vimol

 Vimol is a powerful molecular viewer and editor inspired by vim.
-Vimol features vim-like key bindings, fast and lightweight design, editing in multiple windows, visualization of trajectories, unlimited undo/redo, command record/replay, and much more!
+Vimol features vim-like key bindings, fast and lightweight design, editing in multiple tabs, visualization of trajectories, unlimited undo/redo, command record/replay, and much more!
 Vimol does not require the mouse, and most things can be accomplished in less than 5 keystrokes.
 Use **h**/**j**/**k**/**l** keys to rotate the molecule and **q** to exit the program.
-Viewing and editing of multi-frame **.xyz** and **.pdb** files is supported.
+Viewing and editing of multi-frame **xyz** and **pdb** files are supported.
 For more information and tutorials consult online documentation at https://vimol.github.io web site.

 ### Compilation from sources